 The Business Economics Students' Association established in the year 2003 promotes interpersonal relationships among the students and academic staff to achieve the objectives of the Department.
-Further, BIZCON aims at enhancing the performance of the students through improving the knowledge, skills and attitudes for which it annually organizes various activities such as corporate social responsibility projects, seminars for school children, competitions and other social activities.
-One of the outstanding such activities initiated by BIZCON since the year 2011 is the Annual Drama Festival.
-BIZCON Association also supports the undergraduates to maintain links with other academic institutions, professional and business organizations.
+Further, the BIZCON aims at enhancing the performance of the students through improving the knowledge, skills and attitudes for which it annually organises various activities such as social responsibility projects, seminars for school children, competitions and other social activities.
+One of the outstanding such activities initiated by the BIZCON since the year 2011 is the Annual The BIZCON also Drama Festival. supports the undergraduates to maintain links with other academic institutions, professional and business organisations.